saleor/saleor/docs/guides/taxes.rst

 Taxes
 =====

 Saleor provides the possibility to configure taxes.
-It supports the following external tax providers: ``Avarala``, ``Vatlayer``.
-Currently only one provider can be enabled at the same time.
+It supports the following external tax providers: ``Avalara``, ``Vatlayer``.
+Currently, only one provider can be enabled at the same time.

 Configuring taxes
 -----------------